pjeby/quick-explorer/README.md

 * **Browse vault**, which opens the dropdown for the vault root, and
 * **Browse current folder**, which opens the dropdown for the active file's containing folder

+And last, but not least, it also adds a "Show in Quick Explorer" option to all file menus other than its own.
+That way, you can use it from links, graph views, the Pane Relief history menus, other views (like Stars or Recent Files), etc., so you can use it instead of the File Explorer.

 ### Installation